Use customer-managed encryption keys

 The encryption options on the Create job from template page to use

-a Google-managed key or customer-managed keys.
+a Google-owned and Google-managed key or customer-managed keys.

 The first time you attempt to run a job with a particular Cloud KMS key, your Compute Engine service account or Dataflow service account might not have been granted the permissions to encrypt and decrypt using that key.
 In this case, a warning message appears to prompt you to grant the permission to your service account.